earthinferno/javascript-examples/README.md

 # Instructions

-Contains a number of javascript examples based on the course Jvascript 30
+Contains a number of javascript examples based on the course Javascript 30 https://courses.wesbos.com/account

 Serve the web page from the child src directory, e.g. src\drumkit